-“Knoxville has developed a strong reputation in the technology sector and is a clear choice for CGI’s newest IT delivery center.
+“Knoxville has developed a strong reputation in the technology sector and is a clear choice for CGI’s newest U.S. onshore delivery center.
 Our state has experienced positive economic growth over the past several months, and now more than ever, the creation of high-quality jobs remains a priority for me as governor.
 I thank CGI for bringing new employment opportunities for residents in Knox County,” said Governor Bill Lee.

-“We are proud to announce the establishment of a new IT delivery center in Knoxville that will create local jobs, engage regional educators, support area workforce development, and provide opportunities for the community’s students, graduates and professionals,” said David L. Henderson, CGI President of U.S. Commercial and State Government Operations.
+“We are proud to announce the establishment of a new U.S. onshore delivery center in Knoxville that will create local jobs, engage regional educators, support area workforce development, and provide opportunities for the community’s students, graduates and professionals,” said David L. Henderson, CGI President of U.S. Commercial and State Government Operations.
 “After a competitive and wide-ranging search, CGI selected Knoxville based on a number of factors – most notably access to talent and a strong culture of innovation within the Knoxville area and the state of Tennessee.”

-Knoxville becomes part of CGI’s innovative U.S. delivery center network that help clients gain access to high quality, U.S.-based IT services, support and solutions.
+Knoxville becomes part of CGI’s innovative U.S. onshore delivery center network that help clients gain access to high quality, U.S.-based IT services, support and solutions.
 As a core element of its business strategy, CGI offers balanced IT delivery options to its government and commercial industry clients, as well as creates jobs, spurs economic development and enriches communities in the U.S. CGI continually looks for locations like Knoxville that offer access to quality workforce, strong economics and effective partnerships with state and local governments, industry and academic institutions.

 “Tennessee’s pro-business environment offers the resources and the workforce to support the needs of technology and R&D-focused companies.
 We are fortunate as a state to have a network of partnerships with institutions like the University of Tennessee that assist with advancing and building the talent pipeline these companies need.
-We appreciate CGI for choosing Tennessee for its eighth U.S. IT delivery center and look forward to seeing the impact the company will make on the region in the years to come,” said Tennessee Department of Economic & Community Development Commissioner Bob Rolfe.
+We appreciate CGI for choosing Tennessee for its eighth U.S. onshore delivery center and look forward to seeing the impact the company will make on the region in the years to come,” said Tennessee Department of Economic & Community Development Commissioner Bob Rolfe.

-CGI is partnering closely with the University of Tennessee, Knoxville, (UT) on the launch of the center and will be working with the university to engage students across interdisciplinary programs in colleges such as the Haslam College of Business and the Tickle College of Engineering.
+CGI is partnering closely with the University of Tennessee, Knoxville, (UT) on the launch of the onshore delivery center and will be working with the university to engage students across interdisciplinary programs in colleges such as the Haslam College of Business and the Tickle College of Engineering.
 Establishing internship programs, embedding real-world capstone projects into the curriculum, and engaging UT and its research partners, are examples of how CGI will collaborate with the UT ecosystem.
 Advanced analytics, cybersecurity, and digital transformation through emerging technologies are at the forefront of clients’ business and CGI will work with UT to build a talent pipeline in these areas for the Knoxville center.

 “It’s no secret that companies seek to locate in communities that have the best education system and the best work force,” UT System President Randy Boyd said.
 “CGI’s partnership with UT is truly the best of both worlds.
 As the need for jobs in the information technology sector continue to rise, partnerships with companies like CGI are invaluable as we seek to pair our next gen workforce with next gen jobs.”